 I redid the experiment with much better results.
 I set an alarm on my phone this time, labeled it so I would know why it was going off.

 When left in the vinegar for only 72 hours you had to rub then rinse the shell off of it.
 I used a slow flow of water, just in case.
+And we got a naked egg, just like we did with the original really long vinegar soak.

 We all handled this egg as well, and it didn’t break.
 And then came the bounce test.
 It worked!
 It worked, I bounced it a number of times, before it broke.
+I call this egg and vinegar experiment a success.